abodehq/azir-docs/_docs/components/core/icon.md

       "fa-solid-900": require("./assets/fonts/fa-solid-900.ttf"),
       "fa-regular-400": require("./assets/fonts/fa-solid-900.ttf"),
       "fa-brands-400": require("./assets/fonts/fa-brands-400.ttf"),
-      "azir-font-icon": require("./assets/fonts/azir-font-icon.ttf") // if you want to use Custom font. you can change the name of the font and the file as you want ( only for custom font icon)
+      "custom-font-icon": require("./assets/fonts/custom-font-icon.ttf") // if you want to use Custom font. you can change the name of the font and the file as you want ( only for custom font icon)
     })
   ]);
 }